 There are several companies battling out on who has the best ignition.
 Most use the same concept: provide a multiple spark out to 3,000 and then revert to a single hot spark to redline.
 So the brand choice is up to you.
 I'm currently using an MSD 6A on my carbureted F54 triggered by a E12-80 on a ZX distributor.

 I spent some time on the interstate with a stopwatch doing 60-80 and 70-90 runs in the top three gears, comparing a E12-80 firing a MSD 6A, and a E12-80 module by itself.
 The times were within a tick of each other, back and forth.
 Kind of inconclusive.
-The MSD/Crane DO give smoother idle, need less choke, drive better when cold, and cut down on my exhaust smell at idle.
+ANd MSD ignition does give smoother idle, needs less choke, drives better when cold, and cuts down on my exhaust smell at idle.
 But despite all these credentials I'm not convinced they actually makes the car faster over a E12-80 alone.
 I've decided that on a carbureted motor the better starting and idle quality alone are worth using a MSD-style ignition, even if I'm not sure the top end is better.

 I haven't used a Pertronix setup but a friend has one on his '71.
 It seems to work perfectly and I'm impressed at it's simplicity and quality.
 A great option if you can't locate a L28 electronic distributor, it uses an optical pickup to replace the factory points.
 I would still pair it with a MSD ignition to boost the spark.
 Make sure to lube up your breaker plate and check the operation of the vacuum advance weights and dashpot while you're in there.